 Geodesy is the scientific discipline that deals with the measurement and representation of the earth.

 Many mathematical models have been proposed to approximate the shape of the earth, ranging from flat-earth models to spherical approximations, ellipsoid, and geoid.
 Spherical and ellipsoidal approximations are used because of their mathematical simplicity.
-A more accurate approximation is the earth’s geoid, a hypothetical surface that coincides with the earth’s mean sea level.
-Although the earth’s geoid is considerably smoother than the actual surface of the earth, it is still highly irregular and therefore more difficult to represent and to use in computations.
+A more exact approximation is the earth’s geoid, a hypothetical surface that coincides with the earth’s mean sea level.
+Although the earth’s geoid is considerably smoother than the actual surface of the earth, it’s still highly irregular.
+That’s why it’s more difficult to represent and use in computations.

-Note that there are many ellipsoid models (for example WGS84 and NAD83) and geoid models (for example EGM96 and NAVD88) in use around the world.
-The following sections describe what references are supported in LuciadRIA and how they can be used.
+Note that there are many ellipsoid models — for example WGS84 and NAD83-- and geoid models — for example EGM96 and NAVD88 — in use around the world.
+The following sections describe what references LuciadRIA supports and how you can use them.

 A geodetic datum is a reference from which position measurements are made.